A West Coast Adirondack Redux by Michael Cobb

 Alternatively, there are certainly many circumstances where a client has a great view and a lot of downsloping real estate they would like to have integrated into the living experience of the house, and this brings us to the more ambitious approach to backyard design that usually merits our services.

-It will come as no surprise that detailing and building a strong code-compliant guardrail that is also of little impediment to your view is as much an art as it is a science.
-Transparency is not a characteristic of the most affordable guardrails.
-For this reason, and the previously stated goal of creating flow, we try to avoid introducing guardrails to backyard terraces.
-This begs the question: “If having a big hillside terrace implies a big dropoff, how can you avoid a guardrail?”
-Needless to say, if it comes down to a choice between having a comfortable terrace and guardrails, the guardrail is a frequent expedient solution.
-But there are ways to have a comfortable terrace without guardrails and this brings us to the solution of “planted retaining walls.”
+But to return to the challenge of landscape “drop-offs”: If having a big hillside terrace implies a big dropoff, how can you avoid a guardrail?”
+Needless to say, if it comes down to a choice between having a comfortable terrace and guardrails, the guardrail is frequently expedient solution.
+However, there are ways to have a comfortable terrace without guardrails, and this brings us to the solution of “planted retaining walls.”

 If a client has steep downsloping backyard and great view, many elements come into play to take advantage of this.
 A pool is often an amenity that gets incorporated into this scenario but I will avoid this digression for the purpose of this article, and stick to terraces.

 To avoid a guardrail we create two retaining walls instead of one.
-The lower retaining wall is placed less than 30" below the first terrace and is reserved exclusively for planting.
+The lower retaining wall is placed less than 30" below the first terrace.
+It is reserved exclusively for planting.
 Most juristictions will consider this an “open and obvious” hazard that negates the need for a guardrail.
 Obviously, you should always confirm these strategies with your authority-having-juristiction prior to making any big plans but it has been our experience that some version of this approach is usually permissable and a far more desirable living situation than the guardrail if it can be afforded.

 A Recent Parametric Bedside Table by Michael Cobb